Gaza cease-fire talks fail to achieve a breakthrough with Ramadan just days away, Egypt says

 The nearly five months of fighting left much of Gaza in ruins and created a worsening humanitarian catastrophe, with many, especially in the devastated northern region, scrambling for food to survive.

-Two Egyptian officials said the latest round of discussions ended Tuesday.
+Two Egyptian officials said that the latest round of discussions ended on Tuesday.
 They said Hamas presented a proposal that mediators would discuss with Israel in the coming days.
-One of the officials said mediators will meet with the Hamas delegation, which didn’t leave Cairo on Wednesday.
+One of the officials said that mediators would meet Wednesday with the Hamas delegation, which didn’t leave Cairo.

 Hamas has refused to release all of the estimated 100 hostages it holds, and the remains of around 30 more, unless Israel ends its offensive, withdraws from Gaza and releases a large number of Palestinian prisoners, including senior militants serving life sentences.

-U.S. officials have said they are skeptical Hamas actually wants a deal because the group has balked at a number of what the U.S. and others believe are legitimate requests, including giving the names of hostages to be released.
+U.S. officials have said that they are skeptical that Hamas actually wants a deal, because the group has balked at a number of what the U.S. and others believe are legitimate requests, including giving the names of hostages to be released.

-“It is on Hamas to make decisions about whether it is prepared to engage,” Blinken said Tuesday.
+“It is on Hamas to make decisions about whether it is prepared to engage,” U.S. Secretary of State Antony Blinken said Tuesday.

 “We have an opportunity for an immediate cease-fire that can bring hostages home, that can dramatically increase the amount of humanitarian aid getting in to Palestinians who so desperately need it, and can set the conditions for an enduring resolution,” Blinken said.

-Jihad Taha, a Hamas spokesperson, said the negotiations were ongoing but “the ball is in the Israeli court.”
-He said Israel had thus far refused Hamas’ demands for people who fled northern Gaza to be allowed to return and for guarantees of a long-term cease-fire and full Israeli withdrawal from Gaza.

-“Hamas is open to proposals and initiatives that are consistent with its position calling for a cease-fire, withdrawal, the return of the displaced, the entry of relief convoys and reconstruction,” Taha said.
+Senior Hamas official Osama Hamdan said Tuesday that his group demands a permanent cease-fire, rather than a six-week pause, and a “complete withdrawal” of Israeli forces.

+“The security and safety of our people will be achieved only by a permanent cease-fire, the end of the aggression and the withdrawal from every inch of the Gaza Strip,” Hamdan told reporters in Beirut.

 Israeli Prime Minister Benjamin Netanyahu has publicly rejected Hamas’ demands and repeatedly vowed to continue the war until Hamas is dismantled and all the hostages are returned.
-Israel did not send a delegation to the latest round of talks.
+Israel didn’t send a delegation to the latest round of talks.

-An Israeli official said Israel was still waiting for Hamas to hand over a list of hostages who are alive as well as the hostage-to-prisoner ratio it seeks in any release deal.
-It was not clear if that information was included in the latest proposal.
+Israel was still waiting for Hamas to hand over a list of hostages who are alive as well as the hostage-to-prisoner ratio it seeks in any release deal, an Israeli official said.
+It wasn’t clear if that information was included in the latest proposal.

-The Israeli and Egyptian officials spoke on condition of anonymity because they were not authorized to brief the media on the negotiations.
+The Israeli and Egyptian officials spoke on condition of anonymity because they weren’t authorized to brief the media on the negotiations.

+When asked whether Hamas has a list of the surviving hostages, Hamdan said that the matter wasn’t relevant to the talks and accused Israel of using it as an excuse to avoid engaging in the negotiations.

 Benny Gantz, a member of Netanyahu’s War Cabinet and his main political rival, met with senior U.S. officials in Washington on a visit that drew a rebuke from the prime minister, the latest sign of a growing rift within Israel’s leadership.

-Mediators had hoped to broker an agreement ahead of Ramadan, the month of dawn-to-dusk fasting that often sees heightened Israeli-Palestinian tensions linked to access to a major holy site in Jerusalem.
-It is expected to begin around March 10, depending on the sighting of the moon.
+Mediators had hoped to broker an agreement before Ramadan, the month of dawn-to-dusk fasting that often sees heightened Israeli-Palestinian tensions linked to access to a major holy site in Jerusalem.
+Ramadan is expected to begin around March 10, depending on the sighting of the moon.

 “The negotiations are sensitive.
 I can’t say there is optimism or pessimism, but we haven’t yet reached a point at which we can achieve a cease-fire,” Egyptian Foreign Minister Sameh Shoukry said Monday.

 The war began with a Hamas attack on southern Israel on Oct.
-7 in which Palestinian militants killed some 1,200 people and took around 250 hostages.
+7 in which Palestinian militants killed around 1,200 people and took about 250 hostages.
 More than 100 of them were released during a weeklong cease-fire in November.

 The attack sparked an Israeli invasion of the enclave of 2.3 million people that Gaza’s Health Ministry says has killed more than 30,000 Palestinians.
 Aid groups say the fighting has displaced most of the territory’s population and pushed a quarter of the population to the brink of famine.